shatayu/HayBox/README.md

 This is a firmware designed for experimenting with travel time and other subframe nerfs for Melee based on Haystack's HayBox.

+We believe that digital controllers, when used for Melee, are a little overtuned relative to GCC.

+Our goal is to make it so that box users and GCC users have a level playing field without doing this by buffing custom motherboard GCCs to the level of boxes, so that the barrier to entry for new players isn't a PhobGCC or a rectangle, or by changing the game to be significantly easier than it currently is.

+Particular strengths of rectangle controllers we had in mind when desigining the initial set of nerfs:

+* Dashdancing: GCC players perceive that it's more difficult to hit a dashdancing box player because of their increased ability to react to a threat and dash away.
+* SDI: While GCCs can produce tremendous sustained SDI using the "wank" technique, boxes have much more consistency for short SDI windows and we want to reduce their ability to produce many SDI inputs in a very short time.
+  * Note: it will probably never be possible to make it more difficult to do two consecutive SDI inputs on a box.
+* Pivot tilts: While empty pivoting is somewhat less consistent on rectangles, they are able to pinpoint tilt inputs after an empty pivot much more quickly and consistently than a GCC player can reasonably do without overshooting.
+* Crouch uptilts: Reactionary crouching uptilts and dash cancel uptilts, both strong options, are significantly easier on rectangles than on stick because a fast stick motion is likely to overshoot and result in an upsmash or tap jump.

 Current nerfs (**SUBJECT TO CHANGE**)

 * Neutral SOCD